YMSpektor/x-vars/README.md

-# dollar-sign
+# x-vars

-**dollar-sign** is a small library for programming in a reactive style.
+**x-vars** is a small library for programming in a reactive style.
 It allows you to create reactive variables that act like cells in a spreadsheet - when you update any variable, all dependent variables will be updated automatically.
 Here is the example showing the difference between reactive and non-reactive variables (pseudocode):

     // Non reactive variables
     var a = 10;